-If your implants are placed under the muscle, there's a little something you may notice when your chest muscles move called flex distortion.
+If your breast implants are placed under the muscle, there's a little something you may notice when your chest muscles move called flex distortion.

 Flex distortion (also called animation deformity or active displacement) describes the movement (and subsequent shape change) when the pectoralis (chest) muscle contracts and compresses and/or moves a breast implant that's in the submuscular (unders) position.